George D. Stoddard

 George Dinsmore Stoddard (October 8, 1897 – December 28, 1981) was the president of University of Illinois and the University of the State of New York.
 He was also the chancellor of New York University and Long Island University.

 Early life

-Stoddard was born in Carbondale, Pennsylvania, where he would be class valedictorian when he graduated from high school in 1915.
+Stoddard was born in Carbondale, Pennsylvania, where he would be class salutatorian when he graduated from high school in 1915.
 He grew up Methodist but would become a Unitarian later in life.

-After graduating high school he worked at a bank before enrolling at Pennsylvania State University where he was a member of Sigma Pi fraternity.
+After graduating high school he worked at a bank before enrolling at Pennsylvania State University where he was a member of Sigma Pi fraternity and studied industrial chemical engineering.
 He left college to serve in World War I as a second lieutenant of infantry in the U.S. Army.
-After the war he returned to Penn State and received his A.B. degree in 1921.
-He then returned to Europe to study child psychology at the University of Paris where he studied under Theodore Simon and received a diploma.
-He went on to receive his doctorate at the University of Iowa in 1925.
+After the war he returned to Penn State and attempted several degree programs including mathematics and physics before finally receiving a degree in education in 1921.
+He then returned to Europe to study child psychology at the University of Paris where he studied under Th?odore Simon and received a diploma.
+He went on to receive his doctorate of child education at the University of Iowa in 1925.